PawelDabrowski83/CarServiceCRM/README.md

 * All Service tested

 Next step:
-* (bug) LaborMapperTest - EmployeeService is throwing NullPointer with no obvious reason
+* (bug) formLabor nullpointing on empty Car signature

 To Do:
 * Tests on Dao - reseatching how to mock a Connection and ResultSet (they are provided by static method, and Mockito does not like static)